quorten/quorten-blog1/_posts/2018-12-13-pc-platforms-change-us.md

-  What matters, ultimately, is that we have a large number of programmers on both sides of this affair, without any "mass majority" waiting toward one side or the other.
+  What matters, ultimately, is that we have a large number of programmers on both sides of this affair, without any "mass majority" weighting toward one side or the other.

+  Mentioning that facet of web development, the dot com boomers were among some of very early adopters in the late 1990s of what was to starting become what I call "second generation Linux" and cover in the next key platform...

 * "Second generation Linux," early 2000s, continuing to the present day of 2018 and going beyond into the undetermined future.
 Starting